AVADOLearning/moodle-componentmgr/README.md

 By defining your requirements in one single file, you remove a great deal of the complexity involved in managing your deployment environments.
-Just drop a single manifest file into the top of your Moodle installation, execute one command and watch the deployment happen.
+Just drop a single manifest file into the top of your Moodle installation, and launch a single command to install all of your desired components.

 This has several key advantages over manual deployments: